klvl/twitter-tests/README.md

   * [Spring boot](https://spring.io/projects/spring-boot)
   * [Mockito](https://site.mockito.org/)
 * It is not necessary to use all frameworks, use only those which are required for implementation
-* Mark each test or group of tests with the unique @Tag annotation
+* Mark each test or group of twitter with the unique @Tag annotation
-* All tests should be built to a Jar file and if there is a parameter, in a run command — run all tests with this key, if there is no parameter — run all tests
+* All twitter should be built to a Jar file and if there is a parameter, in a run command — run all twitter with this key, if there is no parameter — run all twitter

 ## Troubleshooting